Does Age Impact Surgery Recovery Timeline?

 4. Reduced Blood Circulation

-Older patients are more likely to have conditions such as:
+Older patients are more likely to have health issues like diabetes, hypertension, heart disease, and arthritis.

 Muscle Recovery Time by Age